iShuchi/accel_nav/README.md

 ### 4. **Additional**

-Sesnor fusion can be executed using *Kalman Filter* which is under development but available inside workspace.
+Sensor fusion can be executed using *Kalman Filter* which is under development but available inside workspace.

 ### 5. **Visualization**